Carbon data rights certificates

 Ongoing compliance reviews

-After the registration of an CDRC, and through the asset valuation reports (AVRs), the Operating Companies conducts ongoing reviews of BidCarbon removal unit and previous claims made by nominated persons.
-As a result of these reviews, the Operating Companies may request nominated persons to provide further information regarding the creation of an CDRC.
+After the registration of a CDRC, and through the Category A asset appraisal report, the Operating Companies shall conduct ongoing reviews of BidCarbon removal units and previous applications made by nominated persons.

 Buying and selling carbon data rights certificates